Kyrgyzstan

 Return to Kyrgyzstan

 After the April Revolution in 2010, however, the Norwegian Helsinki Committee was invited to return to Kyrgyzstan, and we were therefore among the first foreign organizations to report from Osh during the tragedy that took place in June the same year.
-Today, the Norwegian Helsinki Committee is broadly engaged through projects in Kyrgyzstan, including in the spheres of torture, ethnic discrimination, freedom of the media and freedom of religion or belief.
+Today, the Norwegian Helsinki Committee is actively engaged in human rights monitoring, advocacy and civil society support in Kyrgyzstan.

 Read more about how we report and document human rights violations here.